victorokech/cloudinary-video-slideshow/README.md

 - ### Sending the `POST` request to Cloudinary

-With everything ready we can send the request to Cloudinary and start the video slideshow generation.
+With everything ready, we can send the request to Cloudinary and start the video slideshow generation.
 We will use Laravel's Http Request based on Guzzle.

 ```php
 $response = Http::post("https://api.cloudinary.com/v1_1/$cloudName/video/create_slideshow", [